multinetlab-amsterdam/projects/mumo/test.md

 ### Part 1: Calculating connectivity
-In Part 1, functional connectivity for MEG and fMRI timeseries is determined and a DWI structural connectivity matrix is constructed.
-Empty regions (i.e. missing signal) are then removed from these matrices, data is normalized, and minimum spanning trees are constructed.
+In Part 1, functional connectivity for MEG and fMRI timeseries is determined and a dMRI structural connectivity matrix is constructed.
+Empty regions (i.e. missing signal) are then removed from these matrices, matrices are normalized, and minimum spanning trees are constructed.

 ### Part 2: Randomizing data
 In Part 2, the normalized matrices from Part 1 are shuffled while maintaining degree-, weight-, and strength- distributions to create randomized data.
-Minimum spanning trees are then constructed from these randomized data.
+From the BCT website: _"Values of many network measures are greatly influenced by basic network characteristics, such as the number of nodes and links, and the degree distribution.
+Consequently, the significance of network statistics should often be established by comparison with statistics calculated on null network models."_ Additionally, minimum spanning trees are constructed from these randomized data.

 ### Part 3: Supra-adjacency matrices
 In Part 3, four supra-adjacency matrices are constructed for later (external) multilayer analysis: